sduffy826/FinchBot/readme.md

     <li>Sensor is positioned 1.5 inches in from the edge of the robot so there could be obstacle in front of the finch that it doesn't report.
 IMO the finch would be better having the sensors out at it's edge (and another in center).
 In terms of me solutioning this, I was thinking of having the finch 'LookAround' before moving... it could rotate left N', take an obstacle reading, do the same by checking in front, then checking to the right N'.
 If an obstacle isn't reported then it could proceed.
 I was going to implement this but suspect it would make movements very slow.... it could only move forward the distance of 'sensativity' (which is limited (i.e. inches)), have to stop take new readings and move again.</li>
   </ul></li>

 <li>Localization - The single sensor couldn't assist with localization (obstacles could be anywhere).
 I developed code to keep track of my current position, it's represented internally as a tuple with (xPosition, yPosition, orientation (it's angle in degrees)).
-I also have a tuple that repsents the **robots world** (it's bounds).. more on later.
+I also have a tuple that repsents the <strong>robots world</strong> (it's bounds).. more on later.
 I wrote code that calculates my new position based my trajectory, time traveled and wheel speed.
-There's quite a bit of code that managers this and instead of going into details take a look at the code in **botUtils.py**   fyi: It's in 'botUtils.py' since that's 'common' robot utilities, it's not related to a finch.</li>
+There's quite a bit of code that managers this and instead of going into details take a look at the code in <strong>botUtils.py</strong>   fyi: It's in 'botUtils.py' since that's 'common' robot utilities, it's not related to a finch.</li>

 <li>Obstacles - Trying to figure out what to do when you hit an obstacle is challenging, the tail of the finch is long so if you're up against an obstacle on your right you're unable to turn left (the tail will hit obstacle).
 With the shape of the finch you can however turn toward the obstacle and then backup.
 This is what I did.
 I also coded for two different types of obstacles... if only one obstacle sensor went off then I believed the finch was scraping an obstacle; it would reposition itself and turn a small angle away from it.
 If both sensors triggered I would backup, move a toward a given DIRECTION for a given SPACE.
-For DIRECTION - I take my current position and the **robots world** and see if I am against the edge of my world... if I am I set my direction accordingly.
+For DIRECTION - I take my current position and the <strong>robots world</strong> and see if I am against the edge of my world... if I am I set my direction accordingly.
 For SPACE I originally calculated that as 1/2 my robot's width but changed it to be the width of the robot.
-Overall it performed good but more could be done; see last bullet under **Single sensor**.</li>
+Overall it performed good but more could be done; see last bullet under <strong>Single sensor</strong>.</li>

 <li>Target
   <ol>